elec548/elec548.github.io/Assignments/hw1.md

    2016](http://www.pnas.org/content/113/27/7337)
    [(PDF)](../Resources/PNAS-2016-Hawrylycz-7337-44.pdf).

-   In the mammal, what are the primary three regions in which visual input is processed?
+   In the mammal, what "big picture" three regions of neurons process visual input?
 Which is the most complex?
 How many different kinds of neurons are there in mouse visual cortex?

    The "overarching goal of Mindscope is to understand the operations and the flexibility of